acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 # Integration Points

 Before integrating Acrolinx into a system it makes sense to decide on the best places to integrate.
+There are two ways to check the produced content by
-Ideally all content that is produced is checked in an automated way to ensure certain quality standards.
+* an automated way to ensure certain quality standards.
-For a good user experience integrate the Sidebar where the content gets created.
+* integrating Sidebar in the editor to enable interactive user experience where content gets created.

 ![Overview of the different integration types](images/integration-types.png)

-The way you [authenticate](configuration.md#Authentication) users in an integration, influences the recommendation for the [check type](check-types.md).
+Also consider, how to [authenticate](configuration.md#Authentication) users in an integration?
+Authentication will influence the recommendation for the [check type](check-types.md).

 ## Interactive Direct (Sidebar)

 * Purpose:
     + That's the simplest way to integrate Acrolinx.
 It might be used for a proof of concept.
+    + Check content at the creation time
     + It could also be the only solution in case the CMS can't connect to the Acrolinx Platform.
-    For example the CMS is hosted in the cloud, but the Acrolinx Platform runs inside the companies network.
+    For example the CMS is hosted inside the companies network, but the Acrolinx Platform runs in the cloud.
 * Connection: Direct, the web browser must be able to reach the Acrolinx Platform.
-* Authentication (No special handling is required on integration side):
+* Authentication (No special handling is required on the integration side):
     + Acrolinx authentication,
     + External Authentication,
     + Federate Authentication
-* The [Acrolinx URL](configuration.md#Acrolinx-URL) could be prepopulated by administrator.
+* The [Acrolinx URL](configuration.md#Acrolinx-URL) could be prepopulated by the administrator.
-* The check type is interactive.

 ## Interactive SSO (Sidebar)

 * Purpose:
-    + That's the preferred way and most convenient for the users.
+    + That's the preferred way and most convenient for the writers who are using Web CMS.
 * Connection: Through a reverse proxy on the CMS backend.
 * Authentication:
     + SSO
 * The [Acrolinx URL](configuration.md#Acrolinx-URL) is configured in the backend of the CMS.
-* The check type is interactive.

 ## Trigger (Automated)

 * Purpose:
     + Every file that is checked in, or saved will be checked automatically.
       The data in the Acrolinx Analytics is always up to date without manual action.
 * Connection: The CMS backend connects directly to the Acrolinx Platform.
-On of the Acrolinx Platform SDKs can be used.
+One of the Acrolinx Platform SDKs can be used.
 * Authentication:
     + SSO: Use either the signed in user, or the last editor of the content.
 Typically these are identically. (recommended)
     + API token